Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 Long story short, you’re likely using a few third-party Sitecore integrations (aka Connectors) that deliver specific out-of-the-box functionalities.

 Be it for SEO, marketing automation, CRM, or payment management — you’re sure to find an equivalent solution on WordPress or even better alternatives you can upgrade to.
-So, be sure to evaluate the existing integrations that you wish to retain, ditch, or upgrade when going from Sitecore to WordPress.
+Many enterprise WordPress sites benefit from these integration capabilities, so be sure to evaluate the existing integrations that you wish to retain, ditch, or upgrade when going from Sitecore to WordPress.

 What Real-World Users Have to Say